En-ROADS Technical Reference

 $$ Share[Carrier] = \frac{Attractiveness[Carrier]}{\sum Attractiveness[Carrier]} $$

-Attractiveness is an exponential function of cost, complementary assets (for transport only), and other factors including phase-out policies, technical feasibility, and other effects.
+Attractiveness is an exponential function of cost, complementary assets (for all uses by the hydrogen carrier and transport uses by all other carriers), and other factors including phase-out policies, technical feasibility, and other effects.
 Cost attractiveness is determined according to the weighted average of attractiveness based on upfront capital costs and that based on the total cost of ownership (TCO), i.e., sticker price plus annual operation and maintenance costs plus energy costs.
 The weight reflects the value of how the buyers' attention is distributed between the sticker price and the TCO while making purchasing decisions and is specified for each end use.

 Costs associated with the market price of energy are driven by the energy dynamics (e.g., extracted fuel commodity cycle, market clearing algorithms).
 Costs associated with the end use capital may be reduced by learning from end use experience, and for the electric carrier, adjusted with subsidies.

-Complementary assets (CAs) reflect the availability of infrastructure to support the carrier; the effect applies only to transport end uses, reflecting fueling points/charging stations for vehicles.
-The installation of CAs is a function of the embodied carrier demand and, for the electric carrier, a policy to increase that.
+Complementary assets (CAs) reflect the availability of infrastructure to support the carrier.
+For nonhydrogen carriers, the effect applies only to the road and rail transport end use, reflecting fueling points/charging stations.
+For the hydrogen carrier, the effect applies to all potential end uses; the fueling infrastructure to meet future hydrogen demand is only available if policies support its building or, for air and water transport only, if direct use of fuels is banned.
+The installation of CAs is a function of the embodied carrier demand and, for the electric and hydrogen carriers, a policy to increase that.
 However, it is also constrained by a third order delay of the installation capacity.
 CAs have a normal lifetime but can also be retired early if the level exceeds the carrier demand.
 The level of CAs relative to that which is needed factors into the attractiveness of each carrier.
 Coal is assumed to have adequate availability for the relatively small amount of demand, notably for trains.
 The bio carrier uses the complementary assets of the oil carrier.

 Fuel phase-out mandates also affect attractiveness, as described in Drivers of Cost of Supply.